Elayne Smith, LMFT and Founder

 I also focus on facilitating deeper emotional connections and greater responsiveness to one another, particularly in moments of stress or conflict.

-Clients I work with: Adult individuals, couples, adolescent families, adoptive families, and separated, divorced or blended families, and LGBTQ youth and adults.
+Clients I work with: Adult individuals, couples, adolescent families, adoptive families, separated, divorced or blended families, and LGBTQ youth and adults.

 Issues I work with: Communication, trust, trauma, connection and relational strengthening, anxiety, depression, co-parenting and blended family challenges, recurring disagreements, emotional closeness and security, and attachment difficulties.

 To read more about Melissa, click here